nagvbt/nagvbt.github.io/blog/2011-10-22-sdi_classdiagra.md

 ---
-title: "Single Document Interface Class Diagram"
-date: "2011-10-22"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["MFC"]
-  - "MFC"
-  - "vc"
 ---
+# Single Document Interface Class Diagram

 A CSDIApp MFC application will have a single CWinApp class object.
 This holds a CDocManager object which is used by the MFC to handle all the CDocTemplate objects that we registered with the framework.